ymontmarin/adamsrt/README.md

 ## Acknowledgements
 - For this project, we strongly relied on the [torch framework](https://github.com/pytorch/pytorch).

-- All the experiments present in the paper and in the tabular were run on the cluster infrastructure of [valeo.ai](https://github.com/valeoai)
+- All the experiments present in the paper and in the tabular were run on the [valeo.ai](https://github.com/valeoai) cluster gpu infrastructure

-- We used the valeo.ai cluster gpu infrastructure

-- We thank Gabriel de Marmiesse for his precious help to conduct successfully all of our experiments
+- We thank [Gabriel de Marmiesse](https://github.com/gabrieldemarmiesse) for his precious help to conduct successfully all of our experiments